26tanisha/Power_BI-NITFLIX-Dashboard/README.md

 # PowerBI-OLA-Dashboard
-This is a power bi end to end project
+This is a power bi end to end project.
 Author - Tanisha